alphagov/pay-tech-docs/source/documentation/08-refunding-payments.md

 This is so you can provide the total amount of the original payment you expect to be available for refund at the time your refund request is made.

-The purpose of this is to prevent accidentally processing a partial refund more than once, by rejecting requests where your ``refund_amount_available`` doesn't match the real amount that's available to be refunded.
+The purpose of this is to prevent accidentally processing a partial refund more than once, by rejecting requests where your ``refund_amount_available`` does not match the real amount that's available to be refunded.

 For example, suppose a payment was made for £5, but later it turns out the user is due a £2 refund.
 Your system for processing refunds submits a request for a £2 refund to our API, but it accidentally gets sent twice.
 Without a ``refund_amount_available`` specified, GOV.UK PAY would have no way to tell the second request was a mistake, so it would process both requests, generating two refunds of £2 each.